 By Kara Santos | Photos and video by Nicco Santos

-Proudly Philppine-made bicycles are now riding their way to global success.
+Proudly Philippine-made bicycles are now riding their way to global success.
 In the past few years, we’ve come across a number of homegrown brands in bike expos and demo days.
 One of these brands is Nyfti, a foldable bicycle borne out of the necessity of city living as well as frustration over Manila traffic.

-I personally got to test ride the first model of the Nyfti Bikes a couple of years ago and was impressed about how practical and tough the bike is while still managing to look sleek and elegant.
-The Nyfti is convenient for urban commuters because you can easily take it with you on other forms of transport including your car, the bus, train, or cabs if needed.
+I personally got to test ride the first model of the Nyfti Bikes a couple of years ago and was impressed with how practical and tough the bike is while still managing to look sleek and elegant.
+The Nyfti is convenient for urban commuters because you can easily take it with you on other forms of transport including your car, the bus, train or cabs if needed.

 Can you share a little bit about how Nyfti started and why your group decided to manufacture bikes here in the country?